2 papers accepted to NIPS 2013 in Lake Tahoe.

 "MAD-Bayes: MAP-based Asymptotic Derivations from Bayes," co-authored with Tamara Broderick and Michael Jordan, was accepted to ICML 2013.
 See arxiv version here.

 Congratulations to Ke Jiang for his accepted NIPS 2012 paper "Small-Variance Asymptotics for Exponential Family Dirichlet Process Mixture Models" (co-authored with me and Michael Jordan)!

-I will serve as an area chair for ICML 2013, an area chair for ICML 2014, and the local arrangements chair for CVPR 2014.
+I will serve as an area chair for ICML 2013, an area chair for ICML 2014, an area chair for NIPS 2014, and the local arrangements chair for CVPR 2014.

 I am an assistant professor in the CSE department at Ohio State University.